 Here’s the truth.
 I’m going to die.
 In my case, it may or may not be cancer that does it, but die I will.
 I don’t deny it.
 I don’t even fear it.
 Quite the contrary; I wake up each morning yelling a quiet “Woohoo!” to myself because, damn, I’m still here.
 Every freaking day is a victory.

 I still struggle though.
-I still experience anger and fear (take, for instance, this entire 2016 election cycle and all its mishegas); people’s smallness still surprises and disappoints; I still wonder why there is so much garbage on TV and bemoan the continual dumbing down of America; I still agonize over my book and my weight and whether I will ever find true love.
+I still experience anger and fear (take, for instance, the whole political scene); people’s smallness still surprises and disappoints; I still wonder why there is so much garbage on TV and bemoan the continual dumbing down of America; I still agonize over my book and my weight and whether I will ever find true love.
 In sum, I still suffer.

 But I also relish the silver lining.
 I still get to try new delicious incarnations of chocolate; I still get to cuddle with my dog; I still get to smell the gardenias; I can still dance to Pharell; I still get to hear from and reach out to the people I care about and love; I still get to “ooh!” and “ahh!” over the sunrise and sunset.